OpenNebula/docs/source/design_and_installation/building_your_cloud/understand.rst

 To make it easier to follow this guide, here is a list of the main resources and how we refer to them in OpenNebula:

-* Physical resources
+* Physical Resources

   * **Host**: A physical machine with a hypervisor installed.
-  * **Virtual Network**: Describes a physical network, and a set of IPs.
+  * **Virtual Network**: Describes a Physical Network, and a set of IPs.
-  * **Datastore**: Storage for the Images and Virtual Machines.
+  * **Datastore**: Storage medium used as disk images repository or to hold images for running VMs
-  * **Cluster**: Group of physical resources (hosts, virtual networks and datastores) that share common characteristics or configurations.
-For example, you can have the "kvm" and "vmware" clusters, or "kvm-ceph" and "kvm-gluster".
+  * **Cluster**: Group of physical resources (Hosts, Virtual Networks and Datastores) that share common characteristics or configurations.
+For example, you can have the "kvm" and "vmware" Clusters, the "kvm-ceph" and "kvm-gluster" Clusters, the "Dev" and "Production" Clusters, or the "infiniband" and "ehternet" Clusters.
+  * **Zone**: A single OpenNebula instance consisting of one or several Clusters.
+A single Data Center (DC) can hold one or several Zones.
+Several Zones can be federeated within a single Cloud.

-* Organization resources
+* Organization Resources

   * **User**: An OpenNebula user account.
   * **Group**: A group of Users.